 The program allows your children to be placed with someone they know if you're temporarily unable to take care of them.
-This means that if a child protection worker takes your children from your home (or is going to take them), you can ask the child protection worker to place them in the care of:
+This means that if a social worker takes your children from your home (or is going to take them), you can ask the social worker to place them in the care of:

 For example, a grandparent, aunt or uncle, or a family friend could take care of your children.

 The program's goal is to return your children to you whenever possible.